canontech/proxy-hot-wallet/README.md

-# Proxy hot wallet demo for Polkadot & Kusama
+# Proxy hot wallet demo for Substrate (Polkadot & Kusama)

-Demo for a safe and effective custodial hot wallet architecture using features innovated by [Substrate](https://substrate.dev/) FRAME pallets and featured in production chains such [Polkadot](https://polkadot.network/) and [Kusama](https://kusama.network/)
+Demo for a safe and effective custodial hot wallet architecture using features innovated by [Substrate](https://substrate.dev/) FRAME pallets and featured in production chains such [Polkadot](https://polkadot.network/) and [Kusama](https://kusama.network/).

 Architecture by [@joepetrowski](https://github.com/joepetrowski).
 Implementation by [@emostov](https://github.com/emostov).

 ## Disclaimer

-This repo is only for demonstration purposes.
-None of the code should be used as is for production purposes.
+This repo is only for demonstration purposes only.

-### Table of contents
+## Table of contents

 - [Background](#background)
 - [Technologies](#technologies)